My Music Tools - the music soft from the whole world My Music Tools - the music soft from the whole world

 The power of this method is obvious.
 You can tag thousands of files at once, if their filenames or folder structure follow some rules.

-The trial version of mp3Tag doesn't have any limitation that would prevent you from tagging your files using the method above.
+The trial version of mp3Tag Pro doesn't have any limitation that would prevent you from tagging your files using the method above.

 Product Page